sammyat/rock-paper-scissors/README.md

 # Customization
 ### Changing Player Name
-You can change your name during the game by pressing 'n' and entering a new name.
-The name should not contain spaces.
+~~You can change your name during the game by pressing 'n' and entering a new name.
+The name should not contain spaces.~~ Still need to fix a bug, so this feature will come back when I have time.

 ### Checking Game Results
 After playing the game, you can check the game results by opening the game_results.txt file.
 It contains the final scores of the player and the bot.